 Somehow, I understood him.
 The downside of self-service for the customer is that now, the customer has to do more.
 What is the other downside?
-In other words: who benefits with this and when?
+In other words: who benefits from this and when?
 And can that be extended step by step to BI-self service?
 And how does it work?
 What should an organization do with it?

 One can no longer avoid self-service in our society